 - Internet Explorer 11+

-Third-party errors will not contain any data, and the attributes are not respected at time of writing.
-We’re hoping that Microsoft Edge will resolve this.
+Third-party errors won’t contain any data, and the attributes are not respected at time of writing.